jakemcc/jakemccrary.com/source/_posts/2020-03-10-more-working-from-home-tips.markdown

 [^1]: A desk can be any table that you can work on that is comfortable for a reasonable amount of time.
 It doesn't have to be what someone would typically think of as a desk.

 Whatever your living arrangement is, I'd encourage you to figure a way to have a regular spot to work at while you are working.
-If you are entering a more permanent or regular working from home situation, you should dedicate some space to setting up a permanent solution.
+Having a regular spot to work from will help your brain turn on and off from work mode.

-This space could be as basic as a [tv tray](https://www.amazon.com/Folding-Holder-Height-Adjustments-Original/dp/B01LZPMFW9/) or [folding table](https://www.amazon.com/Lifetime-80251-Adjustable-Folding-Granite/dp/B0074HYWFG/)[^2] with a chair.
+Setting up a home workspace can be as low cost as using a [tv tray](https://www.amazon.com/Folding-Holder-Height-Adjustments-Original/dp/B01LZPMFW9/) or [folding table](https://www.amazon.com/Lifetime-80251-Adjustable-Folding-Granite/dp/B0074HYWFG/)[^2] with a chair.
-These aren't ideal working spaces but, if you expect your situation to be temporary, then they are better than just sitting on a couch or a bed with your laptop resting on your lap.
-Even if you can't have a dedicated table or desk and have to resort to a couch, using the same spot for work will help you switch between work and non-work modes.
+Your setup could be as elaborate as getting a height adjustable desk with large monitors.
+It could be something else entirely.

 [^2]: I used a table like this for years in college and when working an internship.

+Find something that works for you and stick with it.

 Beyond a dedicated space to work, make sure you have a reliable internet connection.
 If you can, use Ethernet as it is generally better than WiFi.